If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 Pros of No$GBA

-- Not all, but it does support a lot of 3DS games.
-The primary reason is that it was designed with GBA in mind.
+- It does not support all 3DS games, but it does support many.
+The primary reason is that it was designed with the GBA in mind.

 - It has a multiplayer feature available.